Former Chrysler, Fisker CEO launches venture fund with Penske

 He left Fisker in August 2012.
 Fisker is looking for a buyer, but also hired bankruptcy advisers this year.
 Fisker has an offer from a team including China’s Wanxiang Group and former GM executive Bob Lutz, sources have said.

-Penske, owner of the Penske Corporation and CEO of dealership group Penske Automotive Group Inc (PAG.N), is listed as a limited partner in the fund.
+Penske, owner of the Penske Corporation and CEO of dealership group Penske Automotive Group Inc, is listed as a limited partner in the fund.
 His racing team, Team Penske, has won the storied Indianapolis 500 race 15 times.